pnkraemer/matfree/README.md

 - Should the algorithm support real and complex arithmetic?
 If so, parametrise the tests with corresponding dtypes.
 Use the existing tests for stochastic trace estimation for inspiration.
 - Should the algorithm work for general linear operators, e.g. functions that linearly map dictionaries to dictionaries such as Jacobians of neural networks?
 If so, cover this case in a test as well.
 See the tests and code for partial SVDs for inspiration.

-If any of the current code does not fulfil these goals, reach out by opening an issue.
+If any of the current code does not fulfill these goals, reach out by opening an issue.

 ## Extend Matfree's documentation